Home Monster Widget

 Ailments are statuses and debuffs you can inflict on a monster, HunterPie supports all of them, however, some of them might display as Unknown since ailments are mapped manually and require testing.

 They’re designed to be as simple to read as possible, displaying Build Up, Duration and also how many times that Ailment has been activated on that monster.
-Each ailment has it’s own individual color to make it easier to know what ailment has been inflicted without having to read it’s name.
+Each ailment has its own individual color to make it easier to know what ailment has been inflicted without having to read its name.

 Targeting a monster